DeboraSerra/Trybe-exerc-cios/Module2_front-end/Block14/Day14.2_RTL-mocks-and-inputs/README.md

 ##### (/exercises14.2-part2)

-The part 2 of the exercises were made using a react application following the given exercise below:
+In part2 of the exercises we were asked to develop the tests to a react application provided to us.

-1.